DMSO: What It's Actually Used For

 New to DMSO?
 Start Here.

 DMSO is a cheap, clear liquid that started life as a byproduct of making paper.
-Its one trick: it soaks straight through your skin in minutes — and drags whatever it touches along with it.
-Doctors use it for one bladder condition.
-Everyone else uses it off-label for aches and pains, mostly on word-of-mouth.
+Its one trick: it soaks straight through skin in minutes — and carries whatever it touches along with it.
+It's FDA-approved for two things (a human bladder condition and animal swelling), used in cancer wards to rescue chemo leaks, and used daily by horse vets.
+The popular home use — rubbing it on a sore joint — is the least proven part.
 Here's the honest tour.

 What it is

 A simple sulfur-based liquid (dimethyl sulfoxide), made as a leftover of the wood-pulp/paper industry.
-Clear, nearly odorless, and dirt cheap.
-It's been around since the 1860s as a solvent; its medical side was discovered in the 1960s.
+Clear, nearly odorless, dirt cheap.
+A solvent since the 1860s; its medical side was discovered in 1963.

 How people use it

-Most rub a diluted (50-70%) pharma-grade liquid or gel on a sore joint or muscle, on clean skin, after a patch test.
-The FDA-approved version is totally different: a urologist puts it into the bladder to treat interstitial cystitis.
+At home, most rub a diluted (50-70%) pharma-grade liquid or gel on a sore spot, on clean skin, after a patch test.
+The medical versions are different: into the bladder, or applied by professionals.
+Never inject it yourself.

 Is it legal?

 Yes, to buy.
 It's sold over the counter as a solvent, so anyone can own it.
-But it's only FDA-approved for the bladder use.
-Using it on skin for pain is legal-to-own but off-label and unregulated — purity and safety are on you.
+It's FDA-approved only for the bladder use (people) and trauma swelling (animals).
+Home skin use for pain is legal-to-own but off-label — purity is on you.

 Should you try it?

 Your call — this page won't make it for you.
-If you do: pharmaceutical grade only (99.9%), dilute it, clean skin, patch-test, and never layer it over other chemicals.
-For arthritis specifically, an FDA-approved rub-on like diclofenac gel has far more proof behind it.
-Talk to a doctor, especially if you take other meds.
+If you do: pharma grade only (99.9%), dilute, clean skin, patch-test, never over other chemicals, never injected.
+For arthritis specifically, an FDA-approved rub like Voltaren has more proof.
+Talk to a doctor if you take other meds.

 Common Questions, Honest Answers